pascalsekley/Projet-AMT/README.md

                 "email": "admin@amt.ch"
             }
         ]

+ERROR RESPONSE :
-        Code:
+        Code: 404 Not Found
+        Content: user not found
 NOTES :
 ````

 **Modify user  (Update)**
 ----
-Modify/update some of the attribute that characterises a user, except for the username.
+Update/Modify some of the attribute that characterises a user, except for the username.

 ````
-URL : /api/people/username
+URL : /api/users/{username}
 Method : PUT
 URL PARAMETERS :
             Required: